Tashish97/Ashish-Portfolio/README.md

 Problem Statement:
 To make an Interactive Dashboard in R/Shiny to make sense of data using various plots and analysing the Tabulated Data through RShiny Interface.
-This has similar attributes to a project done by me as a data scientist.
+This has attributes like uploading a .csv file and downloading the generated reoprt along with choice of downloading the filtered tabulated data.

 **Below is the image of the deployed dashboard!!**